 Indoor Air Quality

 This might seem a bit alarming, but indoor air is up to 70 times more polluted than outdoor air according to the Environmental Protection Agency.
 Strangely enough, it’s because we’re getting better at building: with properties, much better sealed and built air tighter than ever in the past so airborne contaminants don’t disperse as quickly.
 To put it another way, because our homes are now less draughty there’s less air circulation and ventilation!
-What is home air quality and what causes the problems?

 Mould Removal & Air Quality

 Mould spores are known allergens, their microscopic spores are often powdery and become airborne at the slightest disturbance.
 These microscopic spores are then inhaled and have been attributed (along with dust mites) to be a trigger for asthma and allergies, dust allergy and hay fever.